 What is the greatest improvement you made in last job when it comes to maintaining accurate files for contracts assigned.

 How have you changed the job as a Accounts Receivable Clerk (Accounting) since coming to your present employer?
-Why and how did you make these changes?Give me an example of your creativity.
-Give some examples of teamwork.
+Why and how did you make these changes?What actions have you taken toward expanding your organization's products or services into new markets?
+Why?
+How often do you have meetings with others?
+What is your role in these meetings?
+Describe a meeting in which you played this role.